keyboard1989/reserve-data/README.md

-  "keystore_path": "path to the JSON keystore file, recommended to be absolute path", "passphrase": "passphrase to unlock the JSON keystore" "keystore_deposit_path": "path to the JSON keystore file that will be used to deposit", "passphrase_deposit": "passphrase to unlock the JSON keytore" }
+  "keystore_path": "path to the JSON keystore file, recommended to be absolute path", "passphrase": "passphrase to unlock the JSON keystore" "keystore_deposit_path": "path to the JSON keystore file that will be used to deposit", "passphrase_deposit": "passphrase to unlock the JSON keystore" }
 ```